Mimiview/lazyShortcutClassroom/README.md

 ## Utilities
 I'm so sorry about that but the only one person that can use with his own optimization with the screen is ME :( but if you want you can costumize on your own.
+Coming soon about that...